gisgeolab/LCZ-ODC/README.md

 db_password: your_password
 ```

-5. Start datacube system
+6. Start datacube system

 ```sh
 $ datacube system init;
 ```

-6. Return to main folder
+7. Return to main folder

 ```sh
 $ cd ..
 ```

-#### Open Jupyter Notebook

-Once inside the Docker container, you can open Jupyter Notebook by running the following command in the container terminal:
+8. Once inside the Docker container, you can open Jupyter Notebook by running the following command in the container terminal:

 ```sh
 $ jupyter notebook --ip 0.0.0.0 --port 8888 --allow-root